jstime/jstime/README.md

 ## Current Project Team Members

-for information about the governance of the jstime project, see [GOVERNANCE.md](./GOVERNANCE.md).
+For information about the governance of the jstime project, see [GOVERNANCE.md](./GOVERNANCE.md).

 ### Chair